Agent Instructions

 25–49HP — Holistic PerformanceHealth, skills, personal growth

-50–74LE — Legacy EvolutionFamily, home, estate
+50–74LE — Legacy EvolutionRelationships, community, home, environment

-75–99GE — Generational EntrepreneurshipBusiness, ventures, wealth
+75–99GE — Generational EndeavorCareer, ventures, impact, wealth

 System files live in _codex/.
 The master documents are ONEMIND-CODEX.md and CODEX-FRAMEWORK.md at the vault root.